KasperNM/NLP_Exam/README.md

 # NLP_Exam project
-This project includes 5 folders:
+This project includes five folders:
+The four "Final_project..." folders are analysis pipelines constructed by .py files in Python3.
 ## Preprocessing and analysis scripts and data
+R files creating in Rstudio
 Includes a folder with raw script data, a folder with preprocessed training and test data for the classification analysis from the 'Preprocessing_for_classification.Rmd', a folder with datasets from the sentiment analysis, and a folder with the cleaned dataframe after the initial preprocessing done in 'Data_cleaning_and_preprocessing.Rmd'